her01n/guile-web-driver/readme.md

 ### Finding Elements

 - **element-by-css-selector [driver] selector**
-  Finds the first DOM element that matches css selector.
+  Finds the first element that matches css selector.
   If there is no such element, throws an exception.

 - **elements-by-css-selector [driver] selector**
-  Finds all the DOM elements that matches css selector.
+  Finds all the elements that matches css selector.
   Returns empty list in case there is no such element.

 - **element-by-id [driver] id**
-  Finds the first DOM element with the given id.
+  Finds the first element with the given id.

-- **element-by-id [driver] id**
+- **elements-by-id [driver] id**
   Finds all the element with the id.

 - **element-by-class-name [driver] class-name**